 Quick tip: Use tools like Moz Local, BrightLocal, or Whitespark to audit your citation profile.
 These platforms scan the web for mentions of your business and identify inconsistencies, missing citations, and opportunities for improvement.
 Most offer free trials, so you can get a baseline assessment without spending a penny.

-Citation Signals and Algorithms
+Citation signals and algorithms

 The algorithm looks for several key signals: